 Dr. El-Mohandes has served as a senior consultant on multiple global health services and public health interventions funded by the U.S. Agency for International Development (USAID), the Asia Development Bank, and the Government of South Africa.
 These projects included the “Healthy Mother Healthy Child” program in Egypt to upgrade obstetric and neonatal services in the districts with the highest infant mortality, a “Health Services Program” in Indonesia, and establishing the first school of public health for black students in South Africa.

-As of March 2021, Dr. El-Mohandes is the Chair-elect of the Association of Schools and Programs in Public Health Board of Directors (ASPPH).
-He is a member of the Board of Directors of Public Health Solutions and was recently appointed by Commissioner Dave A. Chokshi to serve on the New York City Department of Health and Mental Hygiene’s Advisory Council.
+Dr. El-Mohandes is the Chair of the Association of Schools and Programs in Public Health Board of Directors (ASPPH).
+He is a member of the Board of Directors of Public Health Solutions and serves on the New York City Department of Health and Mental Hygiene’s Advisory Council.
 He is an elected member of the American Pediatric Society and a fellow of the American Academy of Pediatrics.